fcaponetto/robotics_columbia/Project_2/README.md

+# Project 2
+## Description
+This project will introduce you to 'tf', the ROS framework for handling transforms.
+Please make sure you have read the entry on this package on the ROS wiki.
+In this project we consider a ROS ecosystem, which consists of a robot with a camera mounted on it as well as an object.
+To describe the poses of all these items, we define the following coordinate frames:

+* A base coordinate frame called 'base'
+* A robot coordinate frame  called 'robot'
+* A camera coordinate frame called 'camera'
+* An object coordinate frame 'object'

+The following relationships are true:

+1. The transform from the 'base' coordinate frame to the 'object' coordinate frame consists of a rotation expressed as (roll, pitch, yaw) of (0.79, 0.0, 0.79) followed by a translation of 1.0m along the resulting y-axis and 1.0m along the resulting z-axis.
+2. The transform from the 'base' coordinate frame to the 'robot' coordinate frame consists of a rotation around the z-axis by 1.5 radians followed by a translation along the resulting y-axis of -1.0m.
+3. The transform from the 'robot' coordinate frame to the 'camera' coordinate frame must be defined as follows:
+4. The translation component of this transform is (0.0, 0.1, 0.1)

+The rotation component of this transform must be set such that the camera is pointing directly at the object.
+In other words, the x-axis of the 'camera' coordinate frame must be pointing directly at the origin of the 'object' coordinate frame.
+In the provided solution.py write a ROS node that publishes the following transforms to TF:

+* The transform from the 'base' coordinate frame to the 'object' coordinate frame
+* The transform from the 'base' coordinate frame to the 'robot' coordinate frame
+* The transform from the 'robot' coordinate frame to the 'camera' coordinate frame

 ## How do run this project in my own Ubuntu machine?
 IGNORE all the files outside the catkin_ws folder.
 You do not need these in your local machine The downloaded files are structured as a catkin workspace.
 You can either use this structure directly (as downloaded) and build the workspace using the **catkin_make**".